UtrechtUniversity/Workshop-IRAS/docs/first_job_on_lisa.md

 #### Notify user when job has started and ended

 The jobs in this workshop are very small and nearly all the time they will run almost immediately.
-But when the time in the queue and the lead time of the job will take hours or days, you can't repeatedly running `squeue` at the terminal.
+But when the time your jobs remain in the queue and the lead times of the jobs will take hours or days, you can't repeatedly running `squeue` at the terminal.
 It would be nice if the scheduler would send you a mail when the job has started and has ended.

 Add to the batch file `first_batch.sh` the following 2 lines.